bhansconnect/roc-fuzz-internal/README.md

 The `in/` directory contains the seeds for fuzzing.
 Currently it is a simple short seed.
 The seeds can be tailored to specific functions in order to help fuzzing go faster.

-Sometimes, rust seems to not rebuild even though the static library has been rebuilt.
-Simply `cargo clean` if you have problems with that.

 If you switch from fuzzing one applications to another remember to clear the `out/` directory.

 Crashes will be found in `out/default/crashes/`.